 One of the best parts of traveling is exploring side streets and hidden alleys, getting a taste for the adventures off-the-beaten-path.
-While Europe might be more well-known for its iconic cities like Rome, Barcelona and Dublin, these seven hidden gems deserve some exploration of their own—making it the perfect opportunity to find some peace, quiet and perfect landscapes.
+While Europe might be more well-known for its iconic cities like Rome, Barcelona and Dublin, these seven hidden gems deserve some exploration of their own—making it the perfect opportunity to find some peace, quiet, and perfect landscapes.

 Explore the eclectic capital of Romania as you learn about its communist history and take in the elaborate, ornate architecture that spans the decades.
 After a day full of exploring (which should include a visit to the second-largest building in the world, Ceausescu’s Palace), head to the pedestrian-only area of Lipscani for great restaurants and nightlife—the perfect spot to try a glass of Romanian wine.

-Full of Flemish charm, Antwerp features an intriguing mix of Gothic, Renaissance and modern architecture.
+Full of Flemish charm, Antwerp features an intriguing mix of Gothic, Renaissance and, modern architecture.
 Don’t miss a visit to the Kloosterstraat, an area full of antiques and vintage markets perfect for finding a well-worn souvenir.

-Home to the majestic Alhambra, the last Moorish stronghold in Spain, Granada is full of charm and surprises.
+Home to the majestic Alhambra, the last Moorish stronghold in Spain, Granada is full of surprises.
 A visit to the Arab baths is a relaxing way to spend an afternoon before catching a flamenco show in one of the ancient gypsy caves of the Albaicín.

 Prague, Czech Republic

 Known for a vibrant beer culture and fairytale castles, Prague is one of the most interesting places in Eastern Europe.
-After visiting the Lennon Wall, rest your feet at one of the charming cafes surrounding the Charles Bridge, where you’ll be treated to a moment of calm amid beautiful views.
+After visiting the Lennon Wall, rest your feet at one of the quaint cafes surrounding the Charles Bridge, where you’ll be treated to a moment of calm amid beautiful views.